anishk123/multiplayer_trivia/README.md

 ## Services and responsibilities

-### Today
+### Current
 2 services - Q&A service and Game service

 Game service is responsible for running games, which means
 1. creating a game
+1. showing a list of games that users can join while not showing already started games
-1. allowing users to connect to the game
+1. allowing users to connect to a not started game
+1. starting a game
-1. creating a round
+1. creating new rounds if multiple winners exist or first round
 1. displaying a question (by getting it from Q&A service)
-1. deciding winners of round and creating new round if more than 2 winners
+1. deciding winners of round and creating new round if more than 1 winner
 1. completing game and displaying winner
+1. ending the game

 Q&A service is responsible for providing questions and answers, with one correct answer
 1. scrape/obtain q&a from the web